Recombinant Proteins

 Annexin A11 Human Recombinant

-ANXA11 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 525 amino acids (1-505) and having a molecular mass of 56.6 kDa.
+Recombinant human ANXA11, produced in E. coli, is a single, non-glycosylated polypeptide chain comprising 525 amino acids (1-505) with a molecular weight of 56.6 kDa.
+This protein features a 20 amino acid His-Tag fused at the N-terminus and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs